Recently a coworker asked me a question:

 - DB: Database servers are where - surprise - the database lives.
 These servers are usually hidden from the public Internet by a firewall.

 - OMS/DMS/xDB/Analytics: Database servers that host the analytics databases.
 (OMS and DMS are names of Sitecore's older analytics tools.
-Hopefully you won't see these ever).
+Hopefully you won't see these anymore).
 These servers are usually hidden from the public Internet by a firewall.

 - App/API: Servers that host various other apps for a site.
 Sometimes these servers host the search provider, sometimes they host custom APIs, sometimes many things.
 These may be open to the public Internet or may not be, depending on what they are actually doing.